Daily diabetes foot care is important to ensure you avoid diabetes related foot complications.

 - Use betadine and a breathable dressing for any cuts or blisters on the feet and continue to redress until healed.

-- Monitor for infection, remembering you may not feel pain.
+- Monitor for infection, remember you may not feel pain.
 Seek medical treatment if there are any signs or concerns of infections.

 - Make sure you check the temperature of the water with your elbow before putting your feet in to avoid burns.